apiato/apiato/readme.md

 >The Hello API comes with great features:

-- Token Based Authentication (with JWT "JSON Web Tokens").
+- JSON Web Tokens (JWT) based Authentication, with pre-configured middleware's.
-- Authorization system (ACL), with Default Super Admin seeding (Roles & Permissions).
+- Role-Based Access Control (RBAC), seeded with a Super Admin Role and  Permissions.
-- Query Parameters support out of the box (orderBy, sortedBy, filter, include).
+- Query Parameters support (orderBy, sortedBy, filter, include) with full-text search (search, searchFields).
+- User basic Endpoints and more (Login, Logout, Register, List, Update, Delete, Search).
 - API Throttling (Rate Limiting).
-- Full-text search support out of the box (search, searchFields).
-- User Endpoints (Login, Logout, Register, List, Update, Delete, Search).
-- Ready Middlewares for WEB & API Authentication.
-- Auto API Documentation generator (using the API Doc JS).
+- Easy API Documentations generator from artisan commands (using the ApiDocJS tool).
-- Support ID hashing, to hide original IDs from users (using HashID).
+- Auto encoding/decoding of real ID's, to prevent exposing real ID's to the outer world.
-- Data Caching support (with auto clearing on Create, Update and Delete).
+- Data Caching support out of the box (with auto clearing on Create, Update and Delete).
-- Supports CORS "Cross-Origin Resource Sharing".
+- Supports for CORS "Cross-Origin Resource Sharing", allowing access from different domians.
-- Social Authentication supported out of the box (Facebook, Twitter, Google+)
+- Social Authentication supported out of the box (Facebook, Twitter, Google+).
 - Localization support (multiple languages via Content-Language header).
 - Automatic Data Pagination (meta links to next and previous data).
 - Http Requests/Response Monitor and DB Query Debugger (from the Debugger Container).